 We're confident we've covered most of the common questions with our main landing pages for each service listed above, but we occasionally get queries from customers, so we'll try to answer any questions for all of our conversion services on this one page.
 Click each question, and the answer will be revealed directly below it.
 Click again to hide the answer.

 You can also take a look at what some of our satisfied customers are saying about their new digital conversions!
-We also have a new side-by-side comparison of why Under Design's Digital Conversion Services are better than the competition, which we call 'Why We Rock'.
+We also have a new side-by-side comparison of why Under Design's Audio+ Conversion Services are better than the competition, which we call 'Why We Rock'.

 We recommend that you put your Name and Address on each piece of media you submit.
 If your package comes apart during shipment, they'll be able to identify the owners' contents!